Gjiroto/guessGame/README.md

 **3- Running the Game:**

- -Open a terminal or command prompt.
+ - Open a terminal or command prompt.
- -Navigate to the directory where you saved the main.py and interface.py files.
+ - Navigate to the directory where you saved the main.py and interface.py files.
- -Execute the command: python main.py
+ - Execute the command: python main.py

 **Game Interface**

- -Guess Entry: Enter your guess in this field.
+ - Guess Entry: Enter your guess in this field.
- -Verify Button: Click this button to check your guess.
+ - Verify Button: Click this button to check your guess.
- -Result Label: Displays the outcome of your guess ("¡VICTORY!", "Incorrect", etc.)
+ - Result Label: Displays the outcome of your guess ("¡VICTORY!", "Incorrect", etc.)
- -Indication Label: Provides hints after each guess ("too low", "too high").
+ - Indication Label: Provides hints after each guess ("too low", "too high").
- -Play Again Button: Starts a new game.
+ - Play Again Button: Starts a new game.
- -Exit Button: Closes the game window
+ - Exit Button: Closes the game window

 **Code Structure**

-main.py:
+- main.py:
- -Initializes the game.
+ * Initializes the game.
- -Imports the interface functions.
+ * Imports the interface functions.

 interface.py:
- -Defines the Tkinter GUI elements (labels, buttons, entry fields).
+ - Defines the Tkinter GUI elements (labels, buttons, entry fields).
- -Contains functions for:
+ - Contains functions for:
- -Generating random numbers (generate_random_number) -Checking guesses (check_guess)
+ - Generating random numbers (generate_random_number)
+ - Checking guesses (check_guess)
- -Resetting the game (play_again)
+ - Resetting the game (play_again)

 **Enjoy playing!**